RKGG/TaoBaoAnalysis/README.txt

 1. More safer mysql operation, check data before store in case of redundancies.
 2. Support for your whole account data analysis.
 3. Variable pass improvement.

+Version 1.3:
+Facing fatal problem:
+When use Selenium open Taobao login page, the server of taobao will recognize me as a robot even ifI just use Selenium Webdriver to open the login website(www.login.taobao.com) and type the username and password by my hand and slide the slide bar by hand.
+Which means the moment I open the website via Python Selenium program, the taobao server recognizes me as a spider and want to block me no matter latter operations are done by true human or robot.
+It actually didn't detect whether I am a robot or human by slide bar or other.